-However, observers noted sightings of approximately 30 tagged fish reported by divers involved in estimating the catch and the transfer of SBT to tuna cages in January.
+However, four tagged fish were observed by the AFMA observer during purse seine operations.
+Observers noted sightings of tagged fish reported by divers involved in estimating the catch and the transfer of SBT to tuna cages in March.
 Tags in purse seine caught SBT are typically reclaimed during harvesting at Port Lincoln tuna farms and returned to CCSBT.